"Slipstream"

 Years later, I decided to file for a US patient, since "slipstream" was my POC, billet design, and proprietary chemical compound concoction-(propellant).

-However, after seeing so many lawsuits-by patent lawyers (who intentionally falter paperwork or would reapply/sell correct paperwork to highest bidder) and the hoards of "Patent Trolls" - who shamelessly infringe, exploit, or steal patents; I decided to protect my "Slipstream kinetic round from being stolen or worse.
-So I just moved on. :/
+However, as I was filing paperwork, I noticed seeing so many lawsuits-by patent lawyers (who intentionally falter or incorrectly wrote patient paperwork and would reapply or sell correct paperwork to highest bidder) and the hoards of "Patent Trolls" - who shamelessly infringe, exploit, or would steal patents.
+So I decided to protect my "Slipstream kinetic round from being stolen or worse, and just moved on. :/

 So like many of my R&D endeavors,